aspose-email/Aspose.Email-API-References/english/net/aspose.email.mapi/mapicontactprofessionalpropertyset/mapicontactprofessionalpropertyset/_index.md

 ---
 title: MapiContactProfessionalPropertySet
 second_title: Aspose.Email for .NET API Reference
-description:
+description: Initializes a new instance of the MapiContactProfessionalPropertySetaspose.email.mapi/mapicontactprofessionalpropertyset class.
 type: docs
 weight: 10
 url: /net/aspose.email.mapi/mapicontactprofessionalpropertyset/mapicontactprofessionalpropertyset/
 ---
-## MapiContactProfessionalPropertySet constructor (1 of 3)
+## MapiContactProfessionalPropertySet() {#constructor}

 Initializes a new instance of the [`MapiContactProfessionalPropertySet`](../../mapicontactprofessionalpropertyset) class.